tourkaman/PDC-support-web/documents/starting/get_research_time/get_research_time.rst

 * If you want to start a new Time Allocation, then :ref:`apply for a new Time Allocation <Apply_for_a_new_time_allocation>`
 * If you are joining a research project that already has a Time Allocation at PDC, then :ref:`join the Time Allocation <joining_a_existing_time_allocation>`.

+.. rubric:: Are you a student taking a course requiring PDC resource?

+If you're a participant of a course at KTH that requires using PDC resources, you don't have to bother with Time Allocation.

+* If you already have a PDC account (maybe you used PDC for other courses), all you have to do is send us a mail at ``support@pdc.kth.se``.
+  Include your...

+  #.
+Username at PDC
+  #.
+The course code that requires PDC.
+     You also need to make sure you are included in the participant list managed by your course responsible.

+* If you don't have a PDC account, go directly to :ref:`Step 2: Account Creation -> Course account <course_account>` and fill in the form.
+Do not forget to specify the course code and the name of the course responsible.
+  You also need to make sure you are included in the participant list managed by your course responsible.

+.. rubric:: Are you a student (Bachelor or Master level) requiring PDC resources for your thesis?

+In general, we do not accept applications directly from students below PhD level.
+However, your supervisor can apply on your behalf.

+#.
+Request your supervisor to :ref:`apply for a new Time Allocation <Apply_for_a_new_time_allocation>`.
+#.
+You can :ref:`join that Time allocation <joining_a_existing_time_allocation>` as a project member.

+We recommend applying for *small allocation* (see more info in the link) for thesis work.

 |